Frequently Asked Questions#

 - MPSGE, EMP, EMP-SP:

-It’s important to emphasize that the GAMSPy team is actively working on expanding the feature set to bridge the gap between GAMS and GAMSPy.
-If you have specific features or functionalities you would like to see in GAMSPy, feel free to share your feedback with us.
+The GAMSPy team is actively working on bridging the gap between GAMS and GAMSPy.
+If there are specific features or functionalities you would like to see in GAMSPy, please share your feedback with us either via the support channel or the GAMS Forum.